Jamesahabyona/Jamesahabyona/README.md

    [Scrapping A Books Website ](https://github.com/Jamesahabyona/scrapping-websites)

-   Scrapping Jumia Uganda Website -to be added soon
+   Jumia Uganda-to be added soon

-   Scrapping OLX Portugal -to be addded soon
+   OLX Portugal -to be addded soon

-   Scraping Ebay -to be added soon
+   Ebay -to be added soon

-   Scrapping Yahoo Finance -to be added soon
+   Yahoo Finance -to be added soon

 3. **Machine Learning**: Applied unsupervised, supervised machine learning algorithms and Natural Language Processing(NLP)
 4. **Using Google Vision OCR to Digitize Historical Data**: Used Google Vision's OCR to digitize scanned academic documents